 In addition to his stage and recording work, Barron has taught jazz courses at the University of Miami and Florida International University, Artist-In-Residence with Arts For Learning Jazz in the Americas program conducting music workshops for Miami-Dade County Public Middle and High Schools; taught Art of Improvisation clinics and saxophone lessons at Miami Dade College Kendall Campus and received an Honorarium for performances with the MDC Honors Jazz Band and Art of Improvisation clinics.
-Barron is currently a member of the faculty at Sobe Music Institute in South Beach, where he teaches saxophone and flute .
-He is also the host of Jazz Lounge radio show on WDNA 88.9 FM every Sunday from 10:00 pm to 12 midnight.
+Barron is currently a member of the faculty at Sobe Music Institute in South Beach, where he teaches saxophone and flute.
+He is also the host of Jazz After Dark radio show on WDNA 88.9 FM every Sunday from 10:00 pm to 12 midnight.
 Barron is available for private saxophone and flute lessons, and is also a professional Tai Chi martial art instructor.